tosi-mosi/dist_systems/README.md

 	./master <number_of_secondaries>

-Also scripts for deploying docker and testing for copy-paste in init-project.sh
+Also copy-paste scripts for deploying docker and testing in init-project.sh